phpstan/phpstan/website/src/user-guide/ignoring-errors.md

 Generate an ignoreErrors entry
 ------------------

-This helpful tool will generate an entry that you can put in `parameters.ignoreErrors` section of your [configuration file](/config-reference).
+Using the fields below, you can generate an entry that you can put in the `parameters.ignoreErrors` section of your [configuration file](/config-reference).
 It deals with the complexity of writing a matching regular expression from a plain string and encoding that regular expression into the neon format.

 {% include 'ignoreErrorsWidget.njk' %}